-The role of food aid in helping countries to recover from crisis and the importance of moving from general to targeted distributions as early as possible were addressed by the Board at its Annual Session in 1998,20 building on elements articulated previously, for example in WFP's

-Mission Statement and Board and CFA discussions that stress the importance of linking relief and development.
+The role of food aid in helping countries to recover from crisis and the importance of moving from general to targeted distributions as early as possible were addressed by the Board at its Annual Session in 1998,21 building on elements articulated previously, for example in WFP's Mission Statement and Board and CFA discussions that stress the importance of linking relief and development.
 Programming principles relevant to emergencies and, where possible, development apply to WFP's work in recovery, and vice versa.

-- 28. WFP will promote early rehabilitation and long-term development, thus minimizing possible negative effects of extended relief distributions on local food production and consumption patterns.
+- 29. WFP will promote early rehabilitation and long-term development, thus minimizing possible negative effects of extended relief distributions on local food production and consumption patterns.
 WFP will put in place targeting and distribution mechanisms that support the victims' coping mechanisms and prevent dependency or disruption of normal migratory patterns.
-WFP will build foundations for and restore self-reliance in food as quickly as possible, focusing on the re-establishment of reliable food production, transport and marketing systems.21 - 29.
+WFP will build foundations for and restore self-reliance in food as quickly as possible, focusing on the re-establishment of reliable food production, transport and marketing systems.22 - 30.
 WFP will ensure that food aid is an appropriate resource to facilitate recovery.
-Types of recovery activities meriting food aid support may include targeted or supplemental feeding, maximizing the use of mother-and-child health structures as a safety net,22 agriculture and livestock interventions, including livestock feeding when animal production constitutes the main source of income for an affected population,23 school feeding or skills training, community-level asset creation, risk reduction and disaster prevention and market support, for example through local purchase or food aid.24 - 30.
-WFP will prepare a recovery strategy no later than the 18th month of its emergency operation.
-This will provide the rationale for operating in the protracted relief and recovery situation, identify the role and justification for food aid, define target groups and areas and outline assistance modalities.
-The recovery strategy should include situation analysis, risk assessment, programme response and success indicators, and link to a development programme or exit strategy.
-It may include a provision for non-food items.
-WFP will review its recovery strategy periodically to assure its effectiveness.
-When possible, WFP will begin introducing recovery approaches and activities, even prior to the formulation of a recovery strategy. - 31.
-At the country level WFP will combine its activities in an integrated programme that can respond to urgent needs as they occur while retaining core development objectives.
-In special cases, WFP will adopt a multi-country or regional approach.26 - 32.
-WFP will seek coordination and partnerships with other United Nations bodies and NGOs, with clear definitions of roles in facilitating the transition from crisis to recovery, and will participate in the Common Strategic Framework and UNDAF processes, seizing appropriate opportunities to strengthen local capacities.27
+Types of recovery activities meriting food aid support may include targeted or supplemental feeding, maximizing the use of mother-and-child health structures as a safety net,23 agriculture and livestock interventions, including livestock feeding when animal production constitutes the main source of income for an affected population, 24 school feeding or skills training, community-level asset creation, risk reduction and disaster prevention and market support, for example through local purchase or food aid.
+25

-21 CFA/37/P/7 (May 1994)
+22 CFA/37/P/7 (May 1994)